DavidShenJingtao/tp/docs/DeveloperGuide.md

 ### Non-Functional Requirements

 **Performance requirements**
-1. Should execute core commands (i.e. `add`, `delete`, `find`) within 1 second under usual conditions.
+1. Should execute core commands (i.e. `add`, `delete`, `find`) within 1 second during typical usage (see Glossary).
-2. Should be able to handle up to 2500 users and 250 sessions without a noticeable sluggishness in performance for typical usage.
+2. Should be able to handle up to 2500 users and 250 sessions without noticeable sluggishness during typical usage.
 3. Should automatically save after each successful modification command (i.e. `add`, `delete`) without affecting UI responsiveness.

 **Usability requirements**
-1. A tutor with above average typing speed for regular English text (i.e. not code, not system admin commands) should be able to accomplish most of the tasks faster using commands than using the mouse.
+1. A TA with above average typing speed for regular English text (i.e. not code, not system admin commands) should be able to accomplish most of the tasks faster using commands than using the mouse.
 2. A new user should be able to learn and perform basic commands within 10 minutes under the help of user guide.
 3. The user interface should provide consistent layout and feedback messages across all _mainstream OSes_.

 **Scalability requirements**
-1. The internal data structures (contact list) should efficiently support search and retrieval operations in O(n) time complexity.
-2. Should allow easy addition of new commands without modifying existing core logic.
+1. Should allow easy addition of new commands without modifying existing core logic.

 **Other requirements**
 1. Should work on any _mainstream OS_ as long as it has Java `17` installed.